Hood Central Appraisal District

 - Our software processes millions of property tax appeals in Texas every year, utilizing data on similar sales and unequal appraisals.
 Our clients profit from this data.
 An average hearing evidence file will include 50 to 100 pages.

-- Per Hood CAD, Hood County property owners saved $3 million in property taxes in 2023.
-Bastrop County property owners protested the taxable value of 7,510 accounts in 2023.
+- Per Hood CAD, Hood County property owners saved $820,000 in property taxes in 2024.
+Hood County property owners protested the taxable value of 4,980 accounts in 2024.

-- Hood County’s number of properties protested increased from 5% in 2021 to 11% in 2023, showing a consistent upward trend.
+- Hood County’s number of properties protested in 2024 was 8%.

 Save With O’Connor